 - Your family’s financial situation during childhood.

-- Your medical condition or that of others in your family – sickness memories (Mum or Dad staying with you, lots of candy and attention), hospitals, etc.
+- Your medical condition or that of others in your family – sickness memories (Mom or Dad staying with you, lots of candy and attention), hospitals, etc.

 - TV shows you loved when you were a kid.
 This is a great way to tell everyone how old you are.
 I am from the “Little house on the prairie” generation and I remember that every Wednesday at 5:30pm, life stopped and we would run home to watch a Walt Disney movie.
-Life was planned around it.
+We practically planned our life around it.

 - Gifts you have received.